 Our future success is dependent on our ability to continue to commercialize ARCALYST and to develop, obtain regulatory approval for and successfully commercialize one or more of our current or future product candidates.
 Upon approval from the FDA of the commercial marketing of ARCALYST in the United States for the treatment of recurrent pericarditis and reduction in risk of recurrence in adults and children 12 years and older in March 2021, we assumed the sales and distribution of ARCALYST for the previously approved indications in the United States and evenly split profits on ARCALYST sales with Regeneron.
-However, as a company we have limited experience obtaining marketing approval for product candidates, commercializing a therapeutic, supporting sales, marketing, and distribution activities and maintaining applicable infrastructure for these activities either directly and/or through agreements with third parties; as a result we may not be able to continue to commercialize ARCALYST or successfully commercialize any future approved product candidates, if any, thus potentially impairing the commercial potential of ARCALYST and our other product candidates.
+However, as a company we have limited experience obtaining marketing approval for product candidates, commercializing a therapeutic, supporting sales, marketing, and distribution activities and maintaining applicable infrastructure for these activities either directly and/or through agreements with third parties; as a result we may not be able to continue to commercialize ARCALYST or successfully commercialize any future approved product candidates, if any, thus potentially impairing the commercial potential of ARCALYST and our other product candidates

-We have incurred significant operating losses since inception.
-Our ability to generate product revenue sufficient to achieve corporate profitability will depend heavily on the continued commercialization of ARCALYST and the development and eventual commercialization of one or more of our current or future product candidates, if approved.
+We have incurred and expect to incur significant operating losses in the future.
+Our ability to generate product revenue sufficient to achieve sustained corporate profitability will depend heavily on the continued commercialization of ARCALYST and the development and eventual commercialization of one or more of our current or future product candidates, if approved.
 While our ARCALYST collaboration with Regeneron has achieved profitability, such profits remain small compared to our total net losses and there is no guarantee that our ARCALYST collaboration with Regeneron will remain profitable in the future.
-For the six months ended June 30, 2022, our net losses were \$45.2 million.
-As of June 30, 2022 we had an accumulated deficit of \$720.6 million.
-We expect to continue to incur significant operating losses as we advance our product candidates through preclinical and clinical development and, ultimately, seek regulatory approval.
+In addition, payments and royalties arising from out-licensing, collaboration or other similar agreements, though potentially substantial, are often isolated events and cannot be relied upon to generate significant and sustained revenue.
+For the nine months ended September 30, 2022, we recognized net income of \$178.9 million, primarily as a result of out-licensing activities and the release of our deferred tax asset valuation; however, as of September 30, 2022 we had an accumulated deficit of \$496.5 million.
+Notwithstanding the foregoing, we expect to incur significant operating losses as we advance our product candidates through preclinical and clinical development and, ultimately, seek regulatory approval.
 In addition, we expect to continue to incur significant commercialization expenses related to product manufacturing, marketing, sales and distribution of ARCALYST.
 We may also incur expenses in connection with the in-licensing or acquisition of additional product candidates.